-Florestania is much more than a word: it is a way of life in harmony with the forest.
-Born from the fusion between floresta (forest) and citizenship, it was created by the Brazilian poet Antonio Alves and spread by the emblematic Amazonian leader Chico Mendes, "florestania" represents the concept of forest citizenship, which values nature, culture and human dignity in the heart of the Amazon.
-Since 2015, Florestania has been working for forest regeneration and environmental education, strategically located at the intersection of urban and rural Cobija in the Bolivian Amazon, focusing its work on community capacity building and regenerative, sustainable land management in order to address pressing local social and environmental challenges, particularly food security and climate change.
-Each year, people from around the world come to Florestania seeking to reconnect with nature, learn, and put their hands to work for a better future.
-Through virtual platforms, volunteers join in to collaborate in activities such as reforestation, care for agroforestry systems, and building with natural materials.
+Florestanía is much more than a word: it is a way of life in harmony with the forest.
+Born from the fusion of floresta (forest) and ciudadanía (citizenship), it was created by Brazilian poet Antonio Alves and popularized by the iconic Amazonian leader Chico Mendes.
+Florestanía represents the concept of forest citizenship, which values nature, culture, and human dignity in the heart of the Amazon.
+Since 2015, Florestanía has been working for forest regeneration and environmental education, strategically located at the intersection of urban and rural areas of Cobija in the Bolivian Amazon, focusing its work on community capacity building and regenerative and sustainable land management to address urgent local social and environmental challenges, particularly food security and climate change.
+Every year, people from all over the world come to Florestanía seeking to reconnect with nature, learn, and put their hands to work for a better future.
+Through virtual platforms, volunteers join in to collaborate on activities such as reforestation, agroforestry system care, and building with natural materials.
 In return, they receive practical training and transformative experiences in the Amazon rainforest.

 Country: Bolivia,